Menu

 • Directors’ positions and compensation payments prior to any “merging” actions should be subject to a members’ vote.

-• Sponsorship and charity programmes should be subject to approval by members.
+• Sponsorship and charity programmes should be subject to approval by the membership.

 • Savings accounts should not be closed and/or downgraded without proper advance notification.